nadiamariduena/react-mern-21-backend/a_ERRORS.md

 ##### 2.

-- killall node (this one worked for me)
+- killall (this one worked for me)

 <br>
 <br>